Horseshoe Curve (Pennsylvania): Trackside attractions

 The Railroaders Memorial Museum in Altoona manages a visitor center next to the curve.
 The 6800 sqft center has historical artifacts and memorabilia relating to the curve and a raised-relief map of the Altoona-Johnstown area.
 Access to the curve is by a 288 ft funicular or a 194-step stairway.
 The funicular is single-tracked, with the cars passing each other halfway up the slope; the cars are painted to resemble Pennsylvania Railroad passenger cars.
 A former "watchman's shanty" is in the park.

 Horseshoe Curve is popular with railfans; watchers can sometimes see three trains passing at once.
 In August 2012, the former Nickel Plate Road (NKP) steam locomotive No. 765 traversed Horseshoe Curve: the first steam locomotive to do so since 1977, while deadheading to and from Harrisburg as part of Norfolk Southern's 21st Century Steam program.
 No. 765 returned to the curve in May 2013 with public excursion trains from Lewistown to Gallitzin.

+On July 11, 2026, the curve saw the passage of Union Pacific Big Boy No. 4014.
+The locomotive, accompanied by five specially painted Union Pacific and Norfolk Southern diesels and a consist of UP and NS passenger cars, was returning west after visiting Philadelphia for the America 250 celebrations during the July 4 weekend.
+Several thousand viewers were in the park in person, as well as more than 10,000 more watching live on a railfan webcam mounted at the curve.